NLnetLabs/connectbyname/API-design.md

 trust anchor material. this requires a TLS socket (or potentially a TCP socket).

+## Rust Bindings

+Bindings for Rust are important to consider early on for two reasons: Rust is low-level language like C, so it can be a building block for implementations.
+In addition Rust has language support for asynchronous functions.
+This makes the Rust version quite different from the C version.
+Rust tries to have language features with as little overhead as possible.
+In Rust the basic async mechanisms are:

+1. an async function returns a future.
+2. Invoking await on a future blocks the caller until the async function has completed and the value of await is the return value of the function.

+In the context of a synchronous function, waiting for an async function to complete blocks the thread.
+However, if an async function calls await then the async function is suspended and will continue when the called async function has completed.

+Calling drop on a future cancels the async function.
+Note that drop can be called implicitly, so it is important that an async function does not have (conceptual) state.

 ## Orchestration.

 Orchestration can be implicit or explicit.
 Implicit orchestration means that